-In a Japanese kitchen, often there is a built-in fish broiler right under the gas cooker.
+In a Japanese kitchen, often there is a built-in fish grill oven right under the gas cooker.

-The size of the broiler is quite small.
+The size of the grill is quite small.
 It is usually only a little bit bigger than a shoebox.
 If you look at the pictures below, you can see the drawer with the glass window in the middle part of the gas cooker.
-It has just enough space to fit three or four small size fish (Picture 3).
+It has just enough space to fit a couple of small size fish.

-Foreigners often do not know how to use a broiler at first.
+People new to Japan often do not know how to use the grill at first.
 However, once you get to know about it, you can cook a wide variety of foods quickly and easily because the inside temperatures can go up to around 300°C (570°F).
-The high temperatures mean that outside of the food become crispy but the inside of food becomes tender and juicy.
+The high temperatures mean that outside of the food becomes crispy but the inside of food becomes tender and juicy.
 You can also place an iron grill pan or a tray on the original grid to suit your food type.
 If you get used to your grill, it will be much easier and quicker to prepare food.

 How to Switch on the Heat

 It is not so difficult to use.
 Firstly you just press down the knob for a few seconds to ignite the stove.
 When the stove has ignited, twist the knob to the right heat strength.
 That is all.

-It is called ‘fish broiler’ or ‘fish grill’ between Japanese people.
+It is called a ‘fish grill’ or ‘fish broiler’ between Japanese people.
 However, people cook a much wider variety of foods than just fish.
 You can cook so many things like toast, sausages, vegetables, pizza, french fries, chicken (grilling instead of frying as a healthier option), fillet of fish and vegetables steamed in a foil packet, meats, cakes, bread, puddings, pies and leftover fried foods.
 You do not have to buy expensive pans and trays especially for this.
 You can use aluminum foil instead.